arcadeangel/coinop4charity/journal.md

 We asked.
 He said yes.
 The other Nyan Cat games are awesome so we kept it sequential.

 That is the sentence I keep turning over.
-The man who made the cat that ate the internet — the same cat that ran across The Simpsons , that made the six o’clock news in controversial mthat people still argue about in comment sections like it happened last week — let a Nevada youth nonprofit put his character on a free cabinet.
+The man who made the cat that ate the internet — the same cat that ran across The Simpsons , that made the six o’clock news in controversial hacks (not associated with Chris himself who is just a wholesome dude who loves retro games, pop tarts, and cats.
+People still argue about this cat in comment sections like it happened last week — and he was so kind helet a Nevada youth nonprofit put his character on a free cabinet.
 The same artwork that has moved at auction for six hundred and eighty-nine thousand dollars.
 He did not send a licensing packet.
 He did not send a rate card.
 He shared his beloved cat.

 Rockstars do not have to do that.
 Most of them do not.
 The inbox is full of brands that will not even return a letter about a broken stick.
 Then the guy whose gif taught a generation what a loop looks like just… steps up.
 When it mattered.
 When the room needed a character the kids already loved, and we needed to do it clean.